Table of Contents

 Can Feel Overwhelmed in Crowds

-While you enjoy socializing, large crowds can sometimes feel overwhelming.
-You might find yourself needing a break to recharge, which is a common trait among ambiverts.
+While ambiverts enjoy socializing, large crowds or highly stimulating environments can sometimes become overwhelming.
+You might find yourself needing to step away from noisy or chaotic settings to regain composure and energy.
+This sensitivity to overstimulation is a common trait among ambiverts, who balance extroverted enthusiasm with introverted caution.

 Self-Awareness of Your Needs